Our Lady of Lourdes Parish Church, San Ġwann: Interior

-Following the blessing, the nine gold stars were positioned with due reverence by the Archbishop, parish priest and provincial minister.
-For this the painting was temporarily removed from its usual place behind the main altar and positions on the sanctuary with steps in front of it.
-The next day, the painting was hanged to its original position on the main altar, allowing the San Ġwann parish community and devotees of Our Lady of Lourdes to continue their prayers and veneration in the presence of this enhanced artwork.
-This restoration not only revitalised a treasured piece of ecclesiastical art but also reinforces the community's enduring reverence for Our Lady of Lourdes.

 The restored paintings are: The Immaculate Conception in the Context of the Fall of Humanity and The Annunciation of the Archangel Gabriel.

 On June 19, 2025, the two paintings (divided into 6 panels) flanking each side of the Titular painting were reinstated in the Parish Church of San Ġwann following their conservation.
 Their return marked the culmination of a months-long restoration effort undertaken by PrevArti Ltd – Art Conservation & Restoration, and supported by the Bank of Valletta Foundation.
 The project aimed to stabilise and revitalise Briffa’s works.
 The conservation process involved pigment consolidation, delicate surface cleaning, removal of discoloured overpaint, and targeted retouching to restore the visual integrity of the compositions.

-A presentation was held to mark the occasion, attended by representatives of the Bank of Valletta, including Chief Operations Officer Ernest Agius and Head of CSR Charles Azzopardi, along with lead conservator Pierre Bugeja and parish priest Fr Bertrand Vella OFM Cap.
-The event highlighted the collaborative nature of the initiative, which forms part of the Bank of Valletta Foundation’s broader commitment to the preservation of Malta’s sacred art and cultural heritage.

-The restoration was praised for its respectful adherence to Briffa’s original vision, ensuring the longevity and continued appreciation of the artworks within the parish community.